About

 #- Constructed a task manager using Google Cloud Platform’s Pub/Sub: pipelines on 64k+ cores across managed instance groups

-#- Bridged discrete and continuous (quadratic, non-convex) optimization: sphere packing with local topological constraints and unequal volumes
+#- Explored the D-Wave quantum annealer by bridging discrete and continuous optimization: sphere packing with local topological constraints and unequal volumes using a quadratic non-convex optimization specification

-#- Developed higher order function mappings over physics kernels (replaced core mesh iteration patterns)
+#- Developed higher order function mappings over physics kernels in order to replace core mesh iteration patterns in multiphysics Eulerian codes

 Accelerated asynchronous message passing interface (MPI) facility

-#- Unified cell-based adaptive mesh refinement (AMR) and N-body particle models and simulations using projective geometry and hashing
+#- Unified cell-based adaptive mesh refinement (AMR) and $N$-body particle models and simulations using projective geometry and hashing: prototyped an accelerated asynchronous MPI facility

 Radiation-Hydrodynamics codes at exascale

-#- Researched hash-based algorithms to discretize continuous spaces into computational meshes and tested on heterogeneous GPU clusters
+#- Researched, designed, and implemented hash-based algorithms to discretize continuous spaces into computational meshes across scalable heterogeneous architectures with primary application in radiation/hydrodynamics codes for exascale machines

 #- Developed a face recognition API, an Elm-compiled web frontend UI, and implemented machine learning algorithms including deep learning convolutional neural networks.